gkjohnson/js-framerate-optimizer/README.md

 Functions to increase or decrease work and optimize the frame if needed.
 These are called if the associated `canIncreaseWork` or `canDecreaseWork` return true.

-## TODO
-- Examples / tests
-- Allow for option that only allows for continually optimzing _downward_ to improve framerate over time